-- DO NOT fill fuel tank while the engine is running. - DO NOT fill fuel tank near an open flame, while smoking, or while engine is running. - DO NOT fill tank in an enclosed area with poor ventilation. - DO NOT operate with the fuel tank cap loose or missing.
+- DO NOT fill fuel tank near an open flame, while smoking, or while engine is running.
+DO NOT fill tank in an enclosed area with poor ventilation. - DO NOT operate with the fuel tank cap loose or missing.

 Engine Safety